Sales representatives often have a hard time finding a healthy balance between their work and personal lives.

 The key to work-life balance is not in spending less time at work, but in finding ways to make the most out of your time by creating a schedule.
 Take it week by week, as sometimes even the most diligent planner can’t predict what they’re doing a month from now.

 Using cutting-edge sales tools to help track and manage your workload can result in better time management and performance at work.
 Leveraging technology, such as digital calendars and appointment setting tools are designed to optimize your daily schedule and coordinate your personal life and your working schedule.
+Also, a little flexibility in developing an employee schedule goes a long way in making the whole sales team feel happy and valued - which positively impacts your performance at work as well.

 Google Calendar and Outlook Calendar are industry favorites, while Calendly allows prospects to schedule meetings for time slots that work best for them.
 Sharing your calendar with loved ones can also allow them to coordinate their appointments and meetings at the same time as yours so that you can maximize your free time together.